Arrive In London, England.

 Limerick.
 West Coast Excursion.

 A breathtaking view of the Clare coast from the 204-metre (668-foot) CLIFFS OF MOHER, then a drive across the limestone plateau of The Burren to the port city of Galway.
-Next, a real Irish farm experience at RATHBAUN FARM.
-Try your hand at scone making, and learn from the farmer about sheep shearing and dog whistling.
-Afterwards, enjoy COFFEE and your SCONES, fresh from the oven.
+Next, a special treat at RATHBAUN FARM: watch the farmer shear a sheep and maneuver a flock with the help of a sheep dog.
+Then enjoy TRADITIONAL TEA in the 150-year old farmhouse.
 (B)

-Limerick - Adare - Ring Of Kerry - Tralee.
+Limerick - Adare - Ring Of Kerry - Killarney - Tralee.

 Via quaint Adare with its pretty thatched cottages, and Killorglin on Dingle Bay, join the spectacular RING OF KERRY

-for a 161-kilometres (100-mile) panoramic drive around the island's southwestern tip.
+for a 160-kilometre (100-mile) panoramic drive around the island's south-western tip.
 Take your photos of the Lakes of Killarney, then spend some time in this resort town before arriving in Tralee.
 (B/D)

 Tralee - Blarney - Waterford.